jliujack/yellowcake/content/posts/2021-09-06-debt-collection-how-to-enforce-an-effective-judgement-in-china.md

 **Step 1: Issue an enforcement notice to the party subject to enforcement**

-After receiving an application for enforcement, the court shall issue an enforcement notice to the party subject to enforcement and order him/her to perform within the designated period, if the party subject to enforcement does not fulfill the obligations determined by the judgement.
+After receiving an application for enforcement, the court shall issue an enforcement notice to the party subject to enforcement and order him/her to perform within the designated period where the party subject to enforcement does not fulfill the obligations determined by the judgement.

 **Step 2: Start property investigation**